electricduck/hello/README.md

 . /home/you/.config/powershell/hello.ps1
 ```

-You can also temporarily set configuration variables via the shell.
+To test, configuration variables can also be temporarily set via the shell.

 ```
 ~ ➜ $env:HELLO_Caret = "👉" # Temporarily set an environment variable